mbueno-g/cub3d/README.md

 - [x] The `W`, `A`, `S` and `D` keys move up, down, left and right the player's point of view.
 - [x] The `left` and `right` arrow keys rotate the field of view of the player.
 - [x] Pressing `ESC` or the red cross on the window's frame must close the window and quit the program cleanly.

+Additionally for the bonus part, if you press the `E` key in front of a door you can open or close it.

 ## New concept